How to craft a kick-ass press release

 Both can be effective tools for connecting with your ideal clients, however if you overlook traditional PR completely you might be missing a trick.

-Sending a well-written, newsworthy press release for publication to a local newspaper or magazine, or an industry title, is a great way of promoting your business to the general public and therefore a wider audience.
+Sending a well-written, newsworthy press release for publication to a local newspaper or magazine, or an industry title, is a good way of promoting your business to the general public and therefore a wider audience.

 As publication is free of charge, a press release can be economical as the only cost is the time it takes you to write and send it.